Welcome to Our Global Faith

 The IARF was founded in 1900 in Boston, Massachusetts and originally named the “International Association of Unitarian and Other Liberal Thinkers and Workers.”
 For many decades it was the primary organization for Unitarians and their liberal Christian colleagues around the world to connect with each other.
 Later in its history, IARF became broadly interfaith with Buddhist, Hindu, Sikh, Jain, Muslim, Jewish, Shinto, and many other faith communities providing leadership and support to the organization.
 Many of the UUA’s closest interfaith relationships have their origins in the IARF.

-Today, the IARF holds a World Congress every four years (the 34th took place in 2014), supports the efforts of regional IARF affiliates, organizes Human Rights Education programs, and has a representative at the United Nations Office in Geneva.
+Today, the IARF holds a World Congress every four years, supports the efforts of regional IARF affiliates, organizes Human Rights Education programs, and has a representative at the United Nations Office in Geneva.
+The 35th World Congress will take place in 2018 in Washington, DC during the Reimagining Interfaith conference.

 The UUA has historic and close ties with many non-UU religious movements, with two of our closest interfaith partners in Japan: Rissho Kosei-kai and Tsubaki Grand Shrine.
 Rissho Kosei-kai is a lay-Buddhist movement with a strong commitment to World Peace.
 Tsubaki Grand Shrine is one of the most historic Shinto shrines in the world.
 Together, we are involved in a wide array of international interfaith activities.